ozsay/cluster-accounts/README.md

 By default, the packages writes logs to the console.
 You can override this behavior by setting a different logger via `Cluster.setAccountLogger`.

-The package write logs about the following events:
+The package writes logs about the following events:

 **Provider:**
 1. When the provider has been successfully created (info).